ArchipelagoMW/Archipelago/worlds/osrs/docs/en_Old School Runescape.md

 # Old School Runescape

+## What is the Goal of this Randomizer?
+The goal is to complete the quest "Dragon Slayer I" with limited access to gear and map chunks while following normal Ironman/Group Ironman restrictions on a fresh free-to-play account.

 ## Where is the options page?

 The [player options page for this game](../player-options) contains all the options you need to configure and export a